MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_PowerShell_exe.md

 session.
 This is the same as not specifying the **File** parameter at all.

-If the value of **File** is a filepath, the script runs in the local scope ("dot-sourced"), so that the functions and variables that the script creates are available in the current session.
+If the value of **File** is a filepath, the script runs in the local scope ("dot-sourced") of the new session, so that the functions and variables that the script creates are available in that new session.
 Enter the script filepath and any parameters. **File** must be the last parameter in the command.
 All values typed after the **File** parameter are interpreted as the script filepath and parameters passed to that script.

 Parameters passed to the script are passed as literal strings, after interpretation by the current shell.
 For example, if you are in **cmd.exe** and